 What are the dropout rates of high school students?

-The status dropout rate represents the percentage of 16- to 24-year-olds (referred to as youth in this indicator) who are not enrolled in school and have not earned a high school credential (either a diploma or an equivalency credential such as a GED certificate).
+The status dropout rate represents the percentage of 16- to 24-year-olds (referred to as youth in this Fast Fact) who are not enrolled in school and have not earned a high school credential (either a diploma or an equivalency credential such as a GED certificate).

-In each year from 1990 to 2014, the status dropout rate was lower for White youth and Black youth were lower than the rate for Hispanic youth.
+In each year from 2000 to 2015, the status dropout rate was lower for White youth and Black youth were lower than the rate for Hispanic youth.
 During this period, the status dropout rate for White youth was also lower than the rate for Black youth in every year except 2016, when there was no measurable difference between the two rates.
-From 2000 to 2016, the status dropout rate declined from 6.9 to 4.6 percent for White youth; from 13.2 to 7.4 percent for Black youth; and from 32.4 to 10.6 percent for Hispanic youth.
-As a result, the gap between White and Hispanic youth narrowed from 23.4 percentage points in 1990 to 5.3 percentage points in 2014.
-Most of this gap was narrowed between 2000 and 2014, when the gap between White and Hispanic youth declined from 20.9 to 5.3 percentage points.
-Although the rates for both White and Black youth declined from 1990 to 2014, the gap between the rates in 2014 did not measurably differ from the gap between the rates in 1990.
-However, the White-Black gap narrowed from 6.2 percentage points in 2000 to 2.2 percentage points in 2014.
+From 2000 to 2016, the status dropout rate declined from 6.9 to 4.6 percent for White youth; from 13.1 to 6.5 percent for Black youth; and from 27.8 to 9.2 percent for Hispanic youth.
+As a result, the gap between White and Black youth narrowed from 6.2 percentage points in 2000 to 1.9 percentage points in 2015.
+The gap between White and Hispanic youth narrowed from 20.9 percentage points in 2000 to 4.6 percentage points in 2015.

 Status dropout rates of 16- to 24-year-olds, by race/ethnicity: 2000 through 2016